|

 Central spines:

-Not usually present but, if so, are 9–16 mm long
+Not usually present, but, if so,

 and straight, never

-hooked. ( At first glance the plant has quite a
+hooked.
+(At first glance the plant has quite a

-strong resemblance to M. bocasana but a closer inspection revealing
+M. bocasana, but a closer inspection reveals

 the absence of hooked centrals)

-Root: Have a thick
+Root: It has a thick

 tuberous root system